Pages

 Gene is the sixth dear friend to depart among our local friends, Sue Reynolds, Ted Grace, Lewis Weinstein (2017), James King, and John Breznak (2021).
 Each departure has taken something from us, leaving us with more grief and renewed resolve to live a full life.

 In the latest JAMA (August 13, 2024, vol. 332, no. 6), I happened to read Someone Has to Be Around to Put out the Lights by Joel Jager.
 It is a very inspiring article advocating the positive attitude toward the disappearing of friends who have succumbed to illness or death.
-In front of this evitable life cycle, as the author states, there seems to be only two options to avoid such a sad situation: either one dies first, or develops dementia, so they will not know what is going on around you.
+In front of this inevitable life cycle, as the author states, there seems to be only two options to avoid such a sad situation: either one dies first, or develops dementia, so they will not know what is going on around you.
 However, there is a third option as the author's 90-year-old father did a generation ago, i.e., revamping his purpose in life, "Instead of being immersed in the typical diversions of Southern Florida retirement, he began to focus on helping those remaining individuals and their families 'tie things up," usually in some small fashion...In his words, 'Someone has to be around to put out the lights.'"

 Now the author and his wife are both in their 80s.
-Cognitively still intact, they opt to follow his father's footsteps by invoking the mantra of "May I be allowed to be of service" to each other, and their contemporaries that consist of relatives, friends, and acquittances in both big and small ways, such as advice, assistance, guidance, referrals, and listening.
+Cognitively still intact, they opt to follow his father's footsteps by invoking the mantra of "May I be allowed to be of service" to each other, and their contemporaries that consist of relatives, friends, and acquaintances in both big and small ways, such as advice, assistance, guidance, referrals, and listening.
 Even though they often end their day emotionally spent, they are grateful for the opportunity to be of assistance.
 Meanwhile they hope there will be others around to help them in their declining and dying days.
 I admire the author and his father's way of living.

 Gene's Mass at Holy Cross Church

 Paul and I are both relieved that we will be able to attend Gene's Vigil Service at the Pacific Garden Chapel, at 6:00 pm.
 August 26th and Funeral Mass at Holy Cross the following day, 11:00 am.
-Thank you Gene for your kindness, friendship and wisdom!
+Thank you Gene for your kindness, friendship and wisdom.
 We will miss you.

 Holy Cross Father at the Beginning of Reception